trust-mfn-berlin/animals-as-objects/vault/story.moving-horseshoe-crabs.md

 </figure>

 In August 1866, fishermen caught a number of horseshoe crabs off the Dutch coast.
-What was unusual about this by-catch was that the species, [[Limulus polyphemus, Linnaeus, 1758|story.the-worlds-we-make]], had mainly been found in the North Atlantic up until that point, but never in European waters.[^1] How had the animals made their way to the North Sea, and why do we still know about them today?
+What was unusual about this by-catch was that the species, _Limulus polyphemus_ [[Linnaeus, 1758|story.the-worlds-we-make]], had mainly been found in the North Atlantic up until that point, but never in European waters.[^1] How had the animals made their way to the North Sea, and why do we still know about them today?
 Or, in other words: How was knowledge about their distribution produced, and how was it disseminated?

 ## Abandoned in the Ocean: From Aquarium Exhibits to Surplus Animals